fantasycalendar/FoundryVTT-Tagger/README.md

 ## Dialogs

-All major objects' configuration dialogues (such as tokens, tiles, walls, lights, etc), now has a "Tags" field.
+All major PlaceableObjects' configuration dialogues (such as actor prototype tokens, tokens, tiles, walls, lights, etc), now has a "Tags" field.

 Each tag is separated by a comma.

 ![img.png](docs/token-config.png)

 ## Documentation

 ### Get By Tag
-Gets objects with matching tags provided to the method.
+Gets PlaceableObjects with matching tags provided to the method.

 `Tagger.getByTag(string|array, options={})`

 ```
+@param    {PlaceableObject}  inObject    The PlaceableObject get tags from

-@param 	{string|array}	inTags	 An array of tags or a string of tags (separated by commas)
+@returns  {array}                        An array of tags from the PlaceableObject
-                                 that will be searched for

-@param 	{object} 	options	 An optional object that can contain any of the following:
-                                    - matchAll {boolean}         - If true, the object must contain only
-                                                                   the provided tags
-                                    - caseInsensitive {boolean}	 - whether the search is case insensitive
-                                    - objects {array} 	         - an array of objects to test
-                                    - ignore {array}             - an array of objects to ignore
-                                    - sceneId {string}	         - a string ID for the scene to search in

-@returns {Promise}      A promise that will resolve when all objects have been found, returning an array
 ```

 Examples: